dainglis/Tripd_Android/README.md

 Service: Brainstorm for ideas.
 Issues with the repo or building: Message David
 Next Meeting: Check in on Thursday Next Week.(Apr 2, 12pm)

+### Rubric Notes
+Use of Services and Notifications - 15%
+    Application uses at least one application level service with notifications properly set.
+    Application uses at least 2 system services
+Use of broadcasts and recievers - 15%
+    Application uses at least one application broadcase and at least one system broadcast.
+Use of content providers - 15%
+    Application uses application content provider and one system provider Use of dialogs and permissions - 10%
+    Application uses both custom dialogs.
+    Application uses Marshmallow style permission requests Use of Application Widgets - 10%
+    Application uses a properly formed application widget.
+    The communication between the widget and the application is clear and proper.
+    Widget leads to a proper place in the application.
+Use of Maps - 5%
+    Map is properly set up.
+    It is meaningful and dispayed in the proper place and scale.
+Documentation of all required elements - 15%
+    Documentation is clear and concise.
+    It describes location and use of every feature implemented in the application.
+Coding practices (logs, exception handling, comments) - 15%
+    All code is properly commented.
+    The use of log and exception handling is widespread.
+    The code is easy to read and understand.

+From you I will need an archived project with all code.
+Please, unhook it from GIT and make sure that your own path names are no longer than 150 chars.
+We have 240 total and I have no intention to place your code at C:\ level!!!!!

+I will also need a description document.
+The groups not submitting such document will get 20% reduction in mark.
+If it is not in the description, I have a right of overlooking it!!!!!